abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logic allows you to combine any two propositions in and *and* or *or* relationship, so, in order for an order to be "logical" (to be a correct representation for a logical system,) *it has to have $meet$ and $join$ operations for all elements*.
 Incidentally we already know how such orders are called --- they are called *lattices*.

+{: .definition}

+> An order which has meets and joins for all elements is called a lattice.

 And there is one important law of the  *and* and *or* operations, that is not always present in all lattices.
 It concerns the connection between the two, i.e. way that they distribute, over one another.

 {: .definition}